exotica-jewelry/multietch-newsletter/emails/welcome-2/README.md

 The welcome email series is sent as a drip campaign at approximately one-week intervals to all new signups and customers.

-This is the first email in the series.
+This is the second email in the series.